Psychoanalytic-Electronic-Publishing/ijp-open-automation/README.md

 1. Visit the verified identities page of SES within the AWS console (https://us-east-1.console.aws.amazon.com/ses/home?region=us-east-1#/verified-identities)
 2. Click "Create Identity"
-3. Select "Domain" and enter the domain of your `EMAIL_NOTIFICATION_SENDER`
+3. Select "Domain" and enter the domain of your `INGESTION_EMAIL_ADDRESS`
 4. Click "Create Identity" again
 5. If your domain is not configured in Route53, follow the on-screen instructions to validate your domain using CNAME DNS records.
 6. Wait until the identity status displays as "Verified"